Tracker Tariffs Explained

 Important information – The wholesale electricity and gas price can fall as well as rise, so you could pay more or less for your energy each month.
-If you are at all unsure of the suitability of the Flexi online (Index Tracker) package for your circumstances, please contact us by email or call us on 03455 57 78 78.
+If you are at all unsure of the suitability of the Flexi Online (Index Tracker) package for your circumstances, please contact us by email or call us on .

-We don’t expect you to look at the price every day, that’s our job, but we don’t expect you to just take our word for it either, and that’s why we use independent price data – taken from www.theice.com – a recognised body within the industry
+We don’t expect you to look at the price of gas and electricity every day, that’s our job after all, and we don’t expect you to just take our word for it either.
+That’s why we use independent price data provided by theice.com, a recognised body within the energy industry.

-- Launch prices – calculated on average forward prices for February
+- Launch prices will be calculated on average forward prices for February.

-- 1st week of March – calculate new prices based on difference between launch prices (February month ahead) and on average March 2018 prices throughout the trading month of February 2018.
+- 1st week of March – we’ll calculate new prices based on the difference between January’s launch prices and on average March prices throughout the trading month of February.

-- 15 March – New prices come into effect.
+- 15th March – new prices come into effect.

 - 1st week of April – review based on April prices throughout the trading month of March.

-15 April – New prices come into effect
+- 15th April – new prices come into effect.

-We try and make things as simple as possible and, where we can, try to avoid adjusting your direct debit too much, so it makes things easier for you to manage.
+We try and make things as simple as possible and, where we can, try to avoid adjusting your direct debit too much to make things easier for you to manage.
 We will let you know in advance if your payments need to change.

-We will periodically review your direct debit amount to ensure it is keeping track with your usage and the latest view of prices.
-Please remember that prices are likely to be higher in the winter, as will your likely consumption and therefore any credit up in the summer may be required to cover the winter period.
-Of course, where applicable reductions to direct debits can be made
+We will periodically review your Direct Debit amount to ensure it is keeping track with your usage and the latest view of prices.
+Please remember that prices are likely to be higher in the winter, as will your consumption, and therefore any credit built up in the summer may be required to cover the winter period.
+Of course, reductions to Direct Debits can be made.

 What about volatility?

-We understand volatility can be a concern however; we have thought about the impact of this on our customers and have come up with a way to minimise the risk of potential price spikes.
-However, given the volatility of wholesale prices, it may not always be possible to fully mitigate the impact of price spikes.
+We understand volatility can be a concern when looking into tracker tariffs, however, we have thought about the impact of this on our customers and have come up with a way to minimise the risk of potential price spikes.

-This means you are tracking the wholesale energy price but have some protection from short-term price volatility.
-However, because of the seasonal nature of prices it is likely your price will be higher in the winter and lower in the summer
+This means you will be tracking the wholesale energy price but have some protection from short-term price volatility.
+Remember, because of the seasonal nature of prices, it is likely your price will be higher in the winter and lower in the summer.